 Select this option to have the program change beam intensity when switching between regular and EFTEM magnifications, so as to maintain a constant electron flux per camera pixel.
 With this option active, you can set the beam to give a particular screen current with the screen down, and get a predictable exposure level when you raise the screen.
 This option and 'Match pixel size' can be selected independently, and will operate independently.
 This feature is disabled in low dose mode because intensities are defined as part of each exposure area.

 Do mag-dependent energy shifts

-If this option is selected, the program will adjust spectrum offset to keep the slit centered on a desired energy loss when magnification or slit width is changed.
-In order for this to work correctly, mag-dependent energy shifts need to be calibrated and you need to be sure to inform SerialEM whenever you align the ZLP.
+If this option is selected, the program will adjust energy shift to keep the slit centered on a desired energy loss when magnification or slit width is changed.
+In order for this to work correctly, mag-dependent energy shifts need to be calibrated and SerialEM needs to be aware of when the ZLP is aligned.

 Refine ZLP with Trial in Low Dose (post-column filter only)

 Select this option to have the Refine ZLP procedure use images in the Trial area instead of the Record area when in Low Dose mode.
 The Trial camera parameters will be used with some modifications, such as a 3-fold reduction in exposure time.
 You should run the routine with and without this option to verify that there is not a significant dependence of the ZLP on image shift.
 The option is disabled for JEOL microcopes because of such a dependency.